 There are beaches nearby, of course!
 That’s usually the first place visitors go after checking into their rooms.
 Even if you’re staying a few blocks from the beach, it’s never more than a 5-10 minute walk away in Waikiki.

 If you’re staying outside of Waikiki, you’ll have fewer places within walking distance.
 For example, North Shore accommodations are often isolated, and many of the Airbnb rentals outside of Waikiki are in residential areas.
-For these, you’d probably need a rental car.
+For these, you’d need a rental car.

 Biki Bike Share System